zcloud-ws/zcloud-community-images/http-redirect/README.md

 Optional fields:
 - `scheme`: The protocol to use in the redirect URL ("http:" or "https:")
   - If not specified, the original request's protocol will be preserved
+- `pathPrefixTo`: Path to use as prefix path

 ## Using with Quave Cloud